garysteinmetz/technology_survey_study_materials/readme.md

 don't borrow more than salary
 make hay while the sun shines
-people measure happiness buy the amount of money in their bank accounts, not total assets
+people measure happiness buy the amount of money in their bank accounts, not total assets history of technology - rubber bands invented before rubber shoe soles you want a vast budget to prepare for first child
 //
   - activities after class is over
     //